About tour

 Skagafjordur Fjord

-You’ll continue your road trip westwards as you drive along Skagafjordur.
+You’ll continue your road trip westwards westward as you drive along Skagafjordur.
 The biggest landmark in this area is the 700,000-year-old island of Drangey rising far above the ocean in an isolated pose.
 The edge of this volcano remnant is considerably deep and the cliffs are a paradise for seabirds.

 The Hvitserkur Sea Stack